Denver Unemployment Insurance Attorneys

 Aldora G., Project Manager Nail Builders, Inc.

-Call us to chat about how we might help you.
-If you hire us, unemployment appeals are handled for an hourly fee of $200, but our fees are capped at $900.
-We write off any charges above that total.
-For $900, or less, we cover as many client meetings as necessary, all filings with the Department of Labor, prehearing investigation and preparation, subpoenas of witnesses or records, witness preparation, and legal representation in person at your hearing.
-If you decide to attend your hearing by phone rather than in person, our fees will not exceed $750.
+Call us to chat for free about how we might help you.
+If you hire us, unemployment appeals are handled for an hourly fee of $200, but our fees are capped.
+For $750 we take over the entire handling of your appeal and attend your appeal hearing by telephone.
+For $950, we attend your hearing in person.
+We will write off any charges above that total.
+For your fee, we cover as many client meetings as necessary, manage all filings with the Department of Labor, conduct prehearing investigation and witness preparation, obtain subpoenas of witnesses or records, and act as your legal representative at your hearing.

 We do not charge for a preliminary phone consultation so you may assess whether to hire us.